THE DOVER WAR MEMORIAL PROJECT

 Collier, F.

 The couple had four sons serving at the Front.
-One of their other sons, Charles, was a POW, having been taken prisoner when seen to be wounded by an enemy soldier who was about to bayonet him.
+One of their other sons Charles was a POW having been taken prisoner when seen to be wounded by an enemy soldier who was about to bayonet him

 Costello, F. R.

-Born on 22nd November 1896, he was the son of John Edward and Emily Costello, nee Wrake, from 14 Quay Avenue, St Vital, Winnipeg, Manitoba, formerly Meadowvale, Manitoba.
-They came from Dover, having been married there in 1883, and having both been born there, in 1860 and 1859 respectively.
-Private Costello was five feet five inches tall when he enlisted on 15th April 1915, at the age of 19 and eight months, and had been working as a clerk.
-(Note: CWGC gives his age as 18 when he died)
+Born on 22 November 1896 he was the third son of John Edward and Emily Costello née Wrake from 14 Quay Avenue, St Vital, Winnipeg, Manitoba, formerly Meadowvale, Manitoba.
+They came from Dover having been married there in 1883 and having both been born there, in 1860 and 1859 respectively.
+Mrs Costello's father was James Wrake, a Trinity Pilot..

 W H Cramp gravestone, by Simon Chambers